What type of education is required to become a histotechnician?

 Is certification in this field required?

 A national certification exam administered through the American Society for Clinical Pathologists is required for histotechnologists.
 This exam includes 100 multiple-choice questions and a passing rate of at least 75% is required.
 “HT” is the credential awarded to those who pass the certification exam.
 Those with a bachelor’s degree have HTL as their credential.
 Continuing education units are not required in the histotechnology field at this point.
-Once you become certified, there is no renewal necessary.
+Once you have been certified, there is no renewal necessary.
 However, there are a variety of opportunities to earn continuing education through the National Society for Histotechnology for those interested in keeping abreast current happenings in the field.

 Is a state license required in this field?